Travel & conservation company, since 1991

 Euphorbia polygona ©Adriaan Grobler

 Close to 10% of thicket has been obliterated, primarily by crop production, unsustainable livestock farming and urbanisation.
-A further 55% of thicket is heavily degraded, and only about 10% remains in a pristine condition.
+A further 55% of thicket is heavily degraded, and only about 10% remains pristine.
 Most of the unspoiled thicket can be found within the borders of state-owned nature reserves and national parks.
 Foremost among these is the Addo Elephant National Park, which currently covers 180,000 ha.
-The area consists predominantly of thicket, but also includes subtropical and temperate forests, fynbos, grassland, karoo, and savanna.
+The area consists predominantly of thicket but also includes subtropical and temperate forests, fynbos, grassland, karoo, and savanna.
 In addition to hosting elephant, black rhino, buffalo, zebra, leopard, lion, spotted hyena and numerous antelope species, the thicket at Addo is also home to the largest remaining population of the threatened Addo flightless dung beetle.

 thickets

-Addo flightless dungbeetle © Adriaan Grobler
+Addo flightless dung beetle © Adriaan Grobler

 In light of the unique biodiversity of thicket and the fact that it is not yet adequately protected, the Subtropical Thicket Ecosystem Planning project (STEP) identified a vast network of corridors that, if protected, will ensure the persistence of the irreplaceable natural heritage that we find here.
-This network covers about 22% of thicket’s core area and will need to be protected in its entirety to allow the continued functioning of thicket, especially in the face of climate change.
+This network covers about 22% of thicket’s core area.
+It will need to be protected in its entirety to allow the continued functioning of thicket, especially in the face of climate change.

 Euphorbia radyeri © Adriaan Grobler